ksaaskil/next-website/content/posts/2020-11-15-fp-tips-for-python.md

 If any class within the `BetterAnimal` doesn't have the `say()` method of proper type, the type-checker will complain.

 Type unions only cover one class of use cases for inheritance, so don't expect you can always get rid of inheritance via type unions.
 The above example also wasn't a good example of "bad inheritance", as we could have made `Animal` an "interface" by turning it into an abstract class with abstract methods and without any hard-coded behaviour.
-But I hope you get the point I'm trying to make here: there are alternatives to inheritance.
+The point I'm trying to make is: always stop to think before using inheritance.

 ## Conclusion